 The next night, right when I thought I was done with my ancestors, something called me to stay still, just to be there for a bit more.
 Then I thought “What?
 I can’t.
 I have things to do and I really want to sleep tonight.
 I already did what I’m supposed to do.”
 But I decided to do as I was told, and stay still, breathing, forgetting about whatever it was I had to do then.
 For a while, nothing happened, and then I felt someone’s presence.

 I was told that I had been focusing on what I wanted to say and hear, but not what they wanted to tell, and it was in a soft, calm voice.
 When trying to put a face to that energy, I got a picture of my maternal grandmother’s mother.
 When I looked at her picture, that woman always seemed so calm, although she endured a horrible cancer that deformed her head and kept coming back no matter how many times she got surgery.
 There came a point when all she could say was ‘Oh, God’ because of the pain.
 However, I saw her happy and calm.

 That same night, after I was done, I went to the kitchen for a mundane glass of water.
 I was still thinking about what my great-grandmother told me when I felt the need to stop and listen.
 Just listen.
-I stopped right away, focused on my breathing and waited.
-I didn’t know what for until I stated getting words in my head.
+I stopped right away, focused on my breathing, and waited.
+I didn’t know what for until I started getting words in my head.
 For the sake of simplicity, and because Arabic changes a little from country to country, here’s the version in English of what I was told: “Five, five, five.
-Five, five, with you, your house and your ground.”
+Five, five, with you, your house, and your ground.”